- Elevation: 1,265 m (4,150 ft)

-The highest peak, Gunung Aleng (1,256 m), is (or would be) climbed from the western side starting at Karang Tekok (aka, Sumber Waru).
+The highest peak (some say Gunung Aleng at 1,256 m though the Bakosurtanal map suggests otherwise with a southern peak at 1,265 m) is (or would be) climbed from the western side starting at Karang Tekok (aka, Sumber Waru).
 This is the last village along the highway from the west, i.e. the Surabaya side, and 12 kms after Asembagus before ascending into teak plantations in the foothills of G. Baluran.
 The Karang Tekok villagers traditionally collect forest products (i.a., kemiri nuts, honey) from within the Gunung Baluran complex and know the mountain well.
 They are probably the most experienced in acting as guides.
 (We say ‘probably’ because we have not yet climbed the mountain from Karang Tekok.)

 A permit to enter the Park (and to climb the peak) should be negotiated/obtained from the Baluran National Park office at the main entrance to the park at Batangan, 35 kms from Banyuwangi, or 21 kms from Karang Tekok.
 PT Perhutani, the state-owned forestry company, manages the teak plantations on the western side of the mountain.
 You may also wish to enquire with guides at Karang Tekok and/or PT Perhutani officers about permits.